rafaelbratti/maksit-lto-backup/CONTRIBUTING.md

     <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px; width: 217px;">
 </a>

-- **Sponsoring Hardware**: If you're facing compatibility issues with a specific LTO generation, you can sponsor by directly purchasing the relevant LTO drive and tapes for testing.
+- **Sponsoring Hardware**: If you're facing compatibility issues with a specific LTO generation, you can [gofundme](https://gofund.me/6ef96254) by directly purchasing the relevant LTO drive and tapes for testing.
 Contact me for shipping details if you're interested in sponsoring hardware.

 ## Code Contribution